AbonyiXavier/Wallet-API/README.md

 - Use the POST method
 - Use this url https://wallet--api.herokuapp.com/api/v1/send-to-account
-- User can send money from his wallet to his account number specifying account and bank (token is needed)
+- User can send money from his wallet to his account number specifying account number, bank code and name (token is needed)

 - Use the GET method
 - Use this url https://wallet--api.herokuapp.com/api/v1/withdraw-history